 My VA is a social media manager.
 Most VA’s handle social media tasks, but don’t specialize in how to properly navigate the social media scene.
 Therefore, sometimes business owners seek the services of social media managers.
 If you’re good with multiple social media sites, your skills could be put to work.

 BONUS: Sell gift cards you’ll never use for extra cash.

 This website called Cardpool offers you cash for gift cards you’re not going to use.
 You can also purchase gift cards at a discount too!
 Check out Cardpool here!

 Make Extra Money With Your Own Business

-- Start a blog – Many people make a full-time income through blogging; however, don’t expect immediate gratification.
+Many people make a full-time income through blogging; however, don’t expect immediate gratification.
 If you do need income in a pinch but you’re still interested in blogging, I would suggest freelance writing in whatever niche you decide to blog about.
 This is the quickest way to make money blogging as you can apply for staff writing positions or write for multiple clients.
 Of course, in order to do this, you need a blog.
-You can start your own blog today by following this easy tutorial.
+You can start your own blog on a budget today by following this easy tutorial.

-- In home day care services – Do you have an incredible amount of patience?
+Do you have an incredible amount of patience?
 Are you great with kids?
-You could start your own in-home daycare business if you’re available at times when in home care is needed.
+You could start your own in-home daycare business if you’re available at times when in-home care is needed.